-There is a town in the State where we have met with several Spiritualists at different times and seasons, and we have often wondered that the Banner was not on sale at the periodical depot; and so on one occassion we decided to ask the news-dealer why he did not keep our paper?
+There is a town in the State where w have met with several Spiritualists at diferent times and seasons, and we have often wondered that the Banner was not on sale at the periodical depot; and so on one occas-sion we decided to ask the news-dealer why he did not keep our paper?
 He replied that he had ordered some from time to time, but of late he had not done so.
-At our suggestion he said he would order a dozen.
+At our sugges-tion he said he would order a dozen.
 This number, we subsequently understood, he sold regularly every Saturday.
-This occurred for some months, when again visiting the town we happened to call at his store one day, and were surprised to hear him say that his twelve regular customers had aroppea out or signi wards we met a devoted Spiritualist, full of enthusiasm for the cause, to whom the paper was sent by mail, who was quite delighted to inform us how much the Banner was appreciated in the village, for, said this subscriber, "twelve of our people come reg-ularly to borrow it one after another every week, and it comes back nearly all worn out.
-It was then we fully understood why the periodical-dealer had no customers for the Banner.
-This may be the proper way to "circulate the documents," but where is the money coming from to pay the essayist, the reporter, the printer, the paper-maker, etc.,

-The above editorial from the last number of our Boston contemporary, is of vital importance to Spiritualists.
+This occurred for some months, when again visiting the town we happened to call at his store one day, and were surprised to hear him say that his twelve regular customers had dropped out of sight.
+A few days after-wards we met a devoted Spiritualist, full of enthusiasm for the cause, to whom the paper was sent by mail, who was quite dewas appreciated in the village, for, said this subscriber, "twelve of our people come regularly to borrow it one after another every week, and it comes-back nearly all worn out."
+It was then we fully understood why the eriodical-dealer had no customers for the Banner.
+This may be the proper way to "circulate the documents," but where is the money coming from to pay the essayist, the reporter, the printer, the paper-maker, etc., elc., etc. The above editorial from the last number of our Boston contemporary, is of vital importance to Spiritumists.
 At first blush it may appear to the unreflecting reader that the writer is actuated only by selfish personal motives, but a moment's consideration will dispel such an illusion.
-In this age of newspapers no movement can ever become great or powerful unless it has great and powerful newspapers, and no paper can be strong and influential unless the class for whom it is specially intended shall freely and generously support if.
-The RELIGIO-PHILOSOPHICAL JOURNAL joins with its contemporary in the question: Where is the money to come from to support a first class paper if each subscriber loans his paper to a dozen families, thus enabling fifty people every week to read the paper free of cost?

-We know of numerous instances where Spiritualists worth from twenty thousand to one hundred thousand dollars, send several miles to borrow the Jouenal from a comparatively poor neighbor.
+In this age of newspapers no movement can ever become great or powerful unless it has great and powerful newspapers, and no paper can be strong and influential unless the class for whom it is specially intended shall freely and generously support it.
+The RELIGIO-PHILOSOPHICAL JOURNAL joins with its contemporary in the question: Where is the money to come from to. support a first class paper if each subscriber loans his paper to a dozen families, thus enabling fifty people every week to read the paper free of cost?
+We know of numerous instances where Spiritualists worth from twenty thousand to one hundred thousand dollars, send several miles to borrow, the JOURNAL from a comparatively poor neighbor.
 This is all wrong; such people should not be encouraged in the practice.
 There are very few Spiritualists who cannot raise the subscription price of a paper in the course of a year, and if all those who can and ought to pay will subscribe for that paper which suits them best, we shall be glad to send to the deserving poor free, and presume the Banner of Light would join in the undertaking.